yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/slow-consumer.markdown

 ![IMG230.jpg](/attachment_files/IMG230.jpg)
 {% endindent %}

 To allow the client to detect that the space removed its notify registration, it should register the notification using a short lease and renew it manually or automatically.
-See the [Notify Container](./notify-container.html#Re-Register after complete space shutdown and restart) or the [Session Based Messaging API](./session-based-messaging-api.html#Advanced Options) for details how to renew the registration lease automatically.
+See the Notify Container{%currentjavanet notify-container.html %} or the [Session Based Messaging API]({%currentjavaurl%}/session-based-messaging-api.html#Advanced Options) for details how to renew the registration lease automatically.
 If the lease renewal failed, it means the space canceled the notification.
 In this case, the client should remove the current listener to cleanup its resources and then re-register for notify registration.

 The LRMI thread pool queue size parameter, measured in **Objects**, configures the client and space server communication queue maximum size when processing incoming requests.